Other weather pages: January • February • March • April • May • June • July • August • September • November • December

 It is not unusual for there to be a sunny day or two right at the end of October when you are sat in shirtsleeves wondering if November can be just days away.

 But despite this, the weather is also a lot less reliable than it is in September.
 Typically it is changeable - a succession of Atlantic lows with brisk winds, scudding clouds and mild Gulf Stream air.
 While in September rain never seems to take hold for long, in October it is the sunshine that always seems to be fleeting.
-In this respect, October is a sister to turbulent March, though with two thirds more rain on average.
-It rivals November as the month with the highest rainfall in the south east (with December and January not far behind, you will not be surprised to hear).

 Brooding clouds and storms

 When clouds come, they are often not the fluffy white spring or September kind, but big and brooding.
 October can also be downright stormy.
-16 October 1987 saw a storm that caused major disruption in the south east and flattened whole woods to the south of London (for example around Sevenoaks).
+16 October 1987 saw a famous storm that caused major disruption in the south east and flattened whole woods to the south of London (for example around Sevenoaks).

 Lesser storms - but still quite disruptive - occurred on 27 October 2002 and 28 October 2013.
 16 October 2017 saw Hurricane Ophelia bringing strong winds to Ireland but only a strange yellow sky (apparently due to dust picked up by the storm in the Sahara) in London.
 2020 saw Storm Alex on the 2nd and 3rd, and Storm Aidan on the 31st.